-- Limited staff worked in the field today, while others worked remotely, conducting monitoring activities through volunteers and ensuring the provision of WASH services in the camps. - NFI (soap + menstrual health management kits) distribution was put on hold. - The Joint Assessment and Response Team (JART) for cholera resumed its activities today.
+- Limited staff worked in the field today, while others worked remotely, conducting monitoring activities through volunteers and ensuring the provision of WASH services in the camps. - NFI distribution was put on hold in some camps.
+In UNHCR-managed camps, soap distribution continued, with 4,838 households receiving bathing and laundry soap. - The Joint Assessment and Response Team (JART) for cholera resumed its activities today.